 A limited retainer then can be entered into with us in a number of different ways:

-You may wish to employ us on a ‘pay as you go‘ basis and system whereby you pay for the advice you receive, as you receive it.
+You may wish to employ us on a pay as you go legal advice basis and system whereby you pay for the advice you receive, as you receive it.
 Fees might be charged, for example, on the basis of five- or six-minute units as per a traditional retainer and each advice session is treated as a discrete event and payment is made at the end of each one.
 This is a straightforward system with no need for payments on account.

 You may also wish simply to employ us on a “traditional hourly rates” basis and rather than pay at the end of each advice session or action, you are billed say on a monthly basis and so are only then paying for that work done on your case.

-You may also benefit from agreeing a fixed fee, although for quick pieces of advice, charging by short units of time might be considered to be more flexible and in certain instances more favourable to you than agreeing a fixed fee.
+You may also benefit from agreeing a fixed fee instead of a pay as you go legal advice basis, although for quick pieces of advice, charging by short units of time might be considered to be more flexible and in certain instances more favourable to you than agreeing a fixed fee.

 Agreed fees (often referred to as “fixed fees”) might be more appropriate for discrete pieces of work regarding a defined stage of a case where it is possible to determine the average amount of time for completing the task.